ferrous-systems/unsize-experiments/README.md

 This repo experiments with a new design for the `Unsize` and `CoerceUnsized` traits, making them more flexible and applicable to more types.
 The motivation is to see how flexible the traits could be made and whether this flexibility pays off or not.
-An idea that kicked this off was to have `Vec<T>: Unsize<[T]>`, which requires user code to run to be able to adjust the pointer for the data.
-Today `Vec<T>` implements `Deref<Target = [T]>` for convenience as this allows dispatching slice methods on objects of `Vec<T>`, ye `Deref` was meant for smart pointers instead.
-What this impl really feels like is more akin to unsizing.
-Obviously the `Deref` impl cannot be revoked from `Vec<T>` anymore, but assuming an unsizing impl would've been the proper call this would then also imply that unsizing would have to be introduced into autoderef (instead of just special casing array unsizing).

 What follows here is the accompanied pre-RFC:

 # RFC